apache/cordova-docs/docs/en/edge/guide/platforms/wp8/index.md

 ----------------------------

 - Download and install [Windows Phone SDK](http://www.microsoft.com/en-us/download/details.aspx?id=35471)
 - Download and extract the latest copy of [Cordova](http://phonegap.com/download).
-You will be working in the `lib\windows-phone-8` subfolder.
+You will be working in the `lib\windows-phone-8\wp8` subfolder, `lib\windows-phone-8\wp7` contains the Windwos Phone 7 version of Cordova.
 - Copy the file CordovaWP8_x_x_x.zip to the folder : \My Documents\Visual Studio 2012\Templates\ProjectTemplates\

 2.1.
 Building the template